Preparedness Advice Blog

 Last year one of my sons had a rat problem around his chicken coop.
 He killed quite a few rats and the problem lessened.
 One of the ways he killed them was to bury a garbage can in the ground and place a piece of plywood with a hole cut in it over the opening.
 He then put some chicken feed in the bottom.
 The next day there were fifteen rats trapped in the can.
 He then filled the can with water and drowned the rats.

-Since then he has killed more rats with this method. …Read More...
+Since then he has killed more rats with this method.
+You have to wait a bit between uses. …Read More...

 In a long term emergency depending on where you live, rats and mice may quickly become a problem.
 Rats and mice reproduce quickly so you can’t ignore this problem.
 I suspect you will have more problems in the city or urban areas than in the country.
 Rats and mice spread disease, destroy food and cause other types of damage.
 Rats can chew through plastic buckets and even some metal containers.